-- excerpts of the relevant sections from the following documents where applicable for the listed place to support your claims against the assessment criterion 1: - management plan for the listed place (where it exists) - strategies and priorities for the listed place - o broader national and regional plans and priorities relative to the listed place.
+- excerpts of the relevant sections from the following documents where applicable for the listed place to support your claims against the assessment criterion 1: - management plan for the listed place (where it exists) - strategies and priorities for the listed place - broader national and regional plans and priorities relative to the listed place.

 You must attach supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
-The total of all attachments cannot exceed 20MB.
+Individual file sizes cannot be greater than 2MB, while the total of all attachments cannot exceed 20MB.
 We will not consider information in attachments that we do not request.

-7.1.1 Project Plan
+7.1.1.
+Project Plan